Implementation

 Push Card

-When MPP SDK is initialized, Issuer app can push provision card using MeaPushProvisioning.GooglePay.pushCard(...) and MppCardDataParameters.
-This method checks the state of Google Pay wallet and creates a new instance when necessary.
-Backend generated opaque payment card (OPC) is received, and if the specific card is not added to Google Pay wallet already, it pushes the card to the Google Pay wallet via Google Push Provisioning API.
+Once the MPP SDK is initialized, your issuer app can push provision a card using MeaPushProvisioning.GooglePay.pushCard(...) and MppCardDataParameters.
+This method checks the Google Pay wallet state and creates a new instance when necessary.
+A backend-generated opaque payment card (OPC) is received, and if the specific card isn't already added to Google Pay wallet, it pushes the card to Google Pay wallet via Google Push Provisioning API.

 MeaPushProvisioning.GooglePay.pushCard(cardParams, "card display name", userAddress, getActivity(), new MppPushCardToGooglePayListener() {